 Let your worries melt away as you step into this chic boutique hotel and spa.
 Hope Springs provides the perfect intimate setting for everything from a romantic getaway, to a trip with your friends.
 The property boasts 10 rooms, three pools and their main attraction, natural hot springs.
 Take a soak in their hot springs, or take your pick from a variety of spa treatments guaranteed to make your visit unforgettable.

 Jump in and enjoy the warm thermal waters of the mineral springs at Miracle Manor Boutique Hotel & Spa.
 This minimalistic boutique hotel offers a variety of room amenities, private yoga retreats, spa treatments and, of course, hot springs.
 Indulge in the luxury of this wellness-centered resort, perfect for your next getaway to Greater Palm Springs.

 Unwind, decompress, relax, refresh and rejuvenate at Mi Kasa Hot Springs in their 24/7 pool with spa access to natural mineral water.
 Plus, enjoy the vibe at this cannabis friendly and clothing optional hot water resort.

 History of Desert Hot Springs

 In the early 1930s, Yerxa met L.W.
 Coffee, who envisioned tapping into the warm spring waters to build a spa capital like the ones in Europe.
 Coffee opened the area’s first spa.
-The city was incorporated in 1963 and by end of the decade, some 80 “spa-tels” were located throughout the area attracting thousands of visitors every week.
+The city was incorporated in 1963 and experienced the majority of its growth in the 1980s and 1990s.

 Before your next visit, learn more about the spa city of Desert Hot Springs.